Roles For Nicotinic Acetylcholine Receptor Subunit Large Cytoplasmic Loop Sequences In Receptor Expression And Function

 Digital Object Identifier (DOI)

 Kuo, Yen Ping; Xu, Lin; Eaton, J. Brek; Zhao, Lingke; Wu, Jie; and Lukas, Ronald J., "Roles For Nicotinic Acetylcholine Receptor Subunit Large Cytoplasmic Loop Sequences In Receptor Expression And Function" (2005).
-Neurobiology.
+Translational Neuroscience.
 272.